OMGGG! The Most Adorable Liddo Halloween Kiddos Of 2020

 Back in March of 2019, rumors swirled and were shut down by “Power” actor Rotimi who was said to be the father of Eryss and Embrii–the twin baby girls she gave birth to last spring.

-Erica shut down all speculation of her having a famous baby daddy while keeping the REAL father of her daughter’s a secret up until now.
+Erica shut down all speculation of her having a famous baby daddy while keeping the REAL father of her daughters a secret up until now.

 “The twins father is vegan.
 He definitely is against the twins getting vaccinated.
 I went vegan prior to my pregnancy and throughout as well…I did some research and asked questions as they saw their pediatrician.